Open and Affirming (ONA) Team

 • Is a welcoming spot for conversation with a friend

 What a wonderful representation of our church family as we are a safe place for all to worship.
-To achieve the goal of installing a park bench, the ONA Committee, supported by the VLT, is proud to sponsor the NexTrex Recycling Program.
-Through this program, we can help the environment and if enough recyclable plastics are collected, Trex will donate a park bench.
-Want to learn more?
-Watch this 3 minute video describing the program from NexTrex and join us this Rally Sunday as we kick off this 6 month recycling project.
-You can see what they will accept here.
+To achieve the goal of installing a park bench, the ONA Committee, supported by the VLT, was proud to sponsor the NexTrex Recycling Program.
+Through this program, we helped the environment and enough recyclable plastics were collected for Trex to donate a park bench.
+Members of the ONA Committee and the congregation then painted the bench.
+Above is the result.
+Plans are in the works to work with NexTrex again to get a second bench.

 Book Recommendations